 Top Tips from a Dermatologist for Treating Dry Skin

 “Cold and dry winter conditions typically dehydrate skin by drawing moisture out of the superficial layers and into the air, sometimes causing the skin to dry and crack,” explains Dr. Rachel Nazarian from Schweiger Dermatology Group on the Upper West Side and Murray Hill.

 When the humidity in the air decreases, it’s time to invest in a humidifier.
-Regular use of a humidifier will add necessary moisture back into the air and into your skin.
-Find out about the best humidifiers and which one fits your lifestyle.
+Regular humidifier use will add the necessary moisture back into the air and your skin.
+Find out about the best humidifiers available near you and which one fits your lifestyle.

 Cut Down on Cleansing